teivah/majorana/README.md

 Instruction 1 writes to `T1`, while instruction 2 reads from `T2`.
 Therefore, instruction 2 has to wait for `ADDI` to write the result to `T1` before it gets executed, hence slowing down the execution.
 With forwarding, we can alleviate the effects of this problem: the result of the `ADDI` instruction is fed directly back into the ALU's input port. `DIV` doesn't have to wait for the execution of `ADDI` to be written in `T1` anymore.

+#### MVP-6.2

-// TODO Vulnerable to branch condition tests initially as the CU allows more instructions
+// TODO MVP-6.1 was vulnerable to branch condition tests initially as the CU allows more instructions

 ```asm
 main: